-At The Meinders Center for Movement Disorders in Oklahoma City, we treat complex neurological conditions that can cause involuntary and excess movement, impaired balance and coordination issues such as muscle rigidity and slow movement.
+The Meinders Center for Movement Disorders in Oklahoma City treats complex neurological conditions that can cause involuntary and excess movement, impaired balance and coordination issues such as muscle rigidity and slow movement.

-We focus on providing care to the whole patient through a unique and thoughtfully designed structure that encourages collaboration among the movement disorder team.
+We focus on providing care to the whole patient with a specially designed structure in collaboration with the movement disorder team.
 Each patient receives comprehensive care from diagnosis to treatment, ongoing support and therapy, thanks to the variety of movement disorder programs and specialists we have available.

-The Meinders Center for Movement Disorders continues to expand and grow services to simplify the lifetime management of patients who suffer from complex, often progressive, neurological diseases.
+The Meinders Center continues to expand and grow services to improve care for patients who suffer from complex, often progressive, neurological diseases.

 Cherian Karunapuzha, MD, is a board-certified, fellowship-trained movement disorder neurologist.
 Dr. Karunapuzha has specialized training and access to advanced technology to handle conditions including:

-During your first visit at the Meinders Center for Movement Disorders, we will spend time getting to know you, your symptoms and your health history.
+During your first visit at the Meinders Center for Movement Disorders, we’ll spend time getting to know you, your symptoms and your health history.
 To make the most of your time with the neurologist, please bring the following items to your appointment.

 At Mercy, we offer comprehensive services to diagnose and treat a full range of conditions, including: